Marqasa/overwatch-crossover-patch/README.md

 7. Ctrl + Click the patch file and select "Open" from the menu
 8. Click "Open" in the dialog that appears
 9. When prompted, enter the name of your Overwatch bottle
+10. In CrossOver, right click your Overwatch bottle, go to Settings, and enable `DXVK Backend for D3D11`

 ## DXVK Cache